 The following resources are brought to you by APSAC and The NY Foundling including the Vincent J. Fontana Center for Child Protection.

-APSAC, The NY Foundling and the International Society for the Prevention of Child Abuse and Neglect Presents: Dr. Marla Blassard "When Does Poor Parenting Cross Over Into Psychological Maltreatment
+APSAC, The NY Foundling and the International Society for the Prevention of Child Abuse and Neglect Presents: When Does Poor Parenting Cross Over Into Psychological Maltreatment

 .
 You can also download this presentation in pdf format